DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/tilesets.md

 ### Pallet

-The [encoder](encoder) indexes the pallets of each image, and there is therefore a **maximum of 256 colors per tileset image**.
+The [encoder](encoder) indexes the pallets of each image, and there is therefore a **maximum of 255 colors per tileset image** (excluding transparency, which is always included, making it 256 colors total).
 The encoder will let you know if one of your tilesets is over the color limit.

 ::: tip
 If you're having trouble keeping your pallets under control, consider using the PNG-8 and GIF file formats, as they cannot contain more than 256 colors.
+Just remember that at least one of these colors must be transparent!
 :::

 If you need extra colors, consider splitting the tileset into multiple files — maps will quite happily use tiles from multiple tilesets with no trouble, provided the tiles are of uniform size.